...biomechanics software that is more powerful, more flexible, more intuitive

 The MotionMonitor is a turnkey 3D motion capture system with software for biomechanics research and rehabilitation.
 It is designed to synchronously collect data in realtime from hardware that includes optical trackers, inertial measurement units, EMG sensors, force plates, hand transducers, EEG systems, digital video, event markers, other analog devices, virtual reality displays and haptic devices.
 Data generated from a rich collection of analytical tools are immediately available for playback with graphical displays of all data outputs and stunning 3D computer graphics and subject animations.
 Real-time measurement of visual, auditory and haptic stimuli; monitoring of brain activity; measurement of eye movement, muscle recruitment and external forces acting on the body; and reporting of the subject's resultant kinematic movement and joint forces are achieved using the broadest range of hardware available in the market.

-Eric Shamus is an associate professor and chair of the department of rehabilitation sciences
+Eric Shamus is a Professor and Chair of the department of rehabilitation sciences

 at Florida Gulf Coast University (FGCU), Florida, USA.
 He was the driving force behind The MotionMonitor Manual Therapy Trainer.